dhis2/dhis2-mobile-ui/docs/showcase-application.md

         - Navigate to the directory containing the `.jar` file.
         - Run the command:
           ```
-          java -jar your-demo-application.jar
+          java -jar your-showcase-application.jar
           ```

    **Note**: If double-clicking the `.jar` file doesn't work, ensure that the file association for `.jar` files is correctly set to the Java Runtime Environment.

-## Using the Demo Application
+## Using the Showcase Application

-1. **Launch the App**: Open the demo application on your device.
+1. **Launch the App**: Open the Showcase application on your device.
 2. **Explore Components**: Browse through the various components showcased in the app.
 3. **Interactive Examples**: Interact with the components to see how they behave and respond.